Admissions and Campus Life

-A. Yes.
-Depending on their life circumstances and program they are in, some children have occasional home visits with their relatives or their legal guardian, as part of a purposeful plan to eventually reunite families when that is a safe and legal option.
+A. Yes, those who are in our residential programs will stay on Bethel’s campus.
+Children have regular scheduled home visits with their relatives or their legal guardian, as part of a purposeful plan to reunite families as soon as possible.

 Q. Is Bethel licensed to provide residential care?

 A. Yes.
 Bethel Bible Village is licensed by the TN Department of Children’s Services, which conducts at least two inspections per year on our campus.
 Our campus policies are in compliance with all DCS regulations and we do not allow corporal punishment.